open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/getting-started.md

 ([BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms))
 ensures that versions of dependencies (including transitive ones) are aligned.

+Importing the `opentelemetry-instrumentation-bom`
-Importing the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` BOMs when using the OpenTelemetry starter is important to ensure version alignment across all OpenTelemetry dependencies.
+BOM when using the OpenTelemetry starter is important to ensure version alignment across all OpenTelemetry dependencies.

 {{% alert title="Note" color="info" %}}